 Asia de Cuba

 You may be tempted to dismiss the sushi selection, but don’t.
 We found it hard to pick between the ‘Crab Roll’ and ‘Chopped Tuna Picante Roll’, and ended up enjoying both equally.
-Another menu highlight – and one highly recommended by the chef – is the vegetarian-friendly ‘Beetpica Tartare’, in which currants led an unexpected touch of sweet.
-Octopus seems to be springing up on menus across the city and, served with lychee and kale tabbouleh, the version at Asia de Cuba was refreshingly different.
-Selecting an entrée is where it gets tricky due to the sheer number of very, very tempting options on offer.
+Another menu highlight – and one highly recommended by the chef – is the ‘Beetpica Tartare’, in which currants led an unexpected touch of sweetness.
+Octopus seems to be springing up on menus across Dubai and, served with lychee and kale tabbouleh, the version at Asia de Cuba was refreshingly different.
+Selecting an entrée is where it gets tricky due to the sheer number of options on offer.
 The two we can vouch for?
 ‘Short Rib Vaca Frita’ featuring 48-hour braised beef adobo and the must-order ‘Chilli-Rubbed King Scallops’ served on a bed of black rice.

 The Westin Dubai Mina Seyahi Beach Resort & Marina

 After successfully running his upscale steakhouse in Hong Kong, Monte Carlo, Mexico City, and Budapest, restaurateur Riccardo Giraudi continues his quest for world domination by bringing an outpost of Beefbar to the well-heeled types of DIFC.
 It claims to cater to “discerning carnivores”, and that’s putting it mildly – even the street-food range of sliders, shawarma, crispy tacos, and quesadillas feature certified Kobe beef.
 Yes, the menu lists the likes of sea bass ceviche and a signature kale salad, but you’ll want to head straight for what Beefbar does best: prime cuts.